MAKE A DONATION

 John Radcliffe: 2131

-There are a variety of benefits for people with disabilities, care needs and for those caring for other people, such as Disability Living Allowance (DLA), Employment and Support Allowance (which has replaced Incapacity Benefit) and Carer’s Allowance.
+There are a variety of benefits for people with disabilities, care needs and for those caring for other people, such as Personal Independent Payment (PIP), Employment Support Allowance (ESA) and Carer’s Allowance.

 However, finding out about eligibility and getting appropriate help to make a claim is not always a straightforward process.
 The benefits system is complex, and the rules often change.
 Before you start, it is often worth seeking expert advice from a benefits adviser or getting in touch with your local Citizens Advice Bureau.